 The bird dog exercise is excellent for building strength in your lower back.
 You can do it if you have experienced back injuries or surgery.
 It builds muscles that support your stability and your spine.

 You can exercise the bird dog anywhere, as you need little space.
 You also do not need any special equipment.
-Physical therapists and athlete trainers often recommend and use this workout.
+Physical therapists and athletic trainers often recommend and use this workout.
+If you or someone you know is looking to improve your health, share this article on Facebook or Twitter so that others can learn more about self-care.